Books

 Read the Spanish translation because I was traveling and ran out of books

-Cover for The Godfather
+Cover for The Tipping Point

 Cover for Your Money Or Your Life